Seth Rich's Parents Sue Fox News Over Baseless Story

 The original Fox News story cited a federal investigator who had seen an FBI forensic report said to detail contacts Seth Rich made with WikiLeaks.
 After its retraction, Fox News said the story had not been subjected to sufficient editorial scrutiny and that the network would investigate further.
 Fox has never again mentioned or explained the reference to the FBI report or the unnamed federal investigator.

-In a message to Fox News hosts contained in the Wheeler lawsuit, Butowsky wrote that he was "actually the one who's been putting this together" in urging them to conclude on air "the Russians did not hack our computer systems and ste[a]l emails and there was no collusion like [T]rump with the Russians."
+In a message to Fox News hosts contained in the Wheeler lawsuit, Butowsky wrote that he was "actually the one who's been putting this together" in urging them to conclude on-air "the Russians did not hack our computer systems and [steal] emails and there was no collusion like trump with the Russians."

 On Wednesday, Butowsky told NPR he was puzzled by having to respond to the Riches' lawsuit.
 "This lawsuit claims that an article I did not write, and did not participate in writing, caused emotional distress," he said.